 Wait the right amount of time to move around

-“Being active allows normal body functions to get back to their routine, as well as decreasing the chance of a postoperative complication,” says Dr. Wagner.
+“Being active allows normal body functions to get back to their routine, as well as decreasing the chance of a postoperative complication,” Wagner says.
 “For example, being sedentary can cause the bowels to move more slowly, leading to constipation.
 It can also be a serious risk factor for forming a blood clot in the leg or acquiring a postoperative pneumonia.”

-Of course, you’re not going to get up and go for a sprint anytime soon—it’s important to take the time to let your body heal before you jump back into exercise—but Dr. Wagner recommends gradually increasing the amount of activity you do around two weeks postpartum.
+Of course, you’re not going to get up and go for a sprint anytime soon—it’s important to take the time to let your body heal before you jump back into exercise—but Wagner recommends gradually increasing the amount of activity you do around two weeks postpartum.
 “That can mean walking longer distances and becoming more active,” she says.
 “Increase the intensity around six weeks postpartum.”
 By that time, you should have a follow-up appointment with your OB, who will likely clear you for more intense exercise (and sex too, not that you’ll be interested!).

 Get help lifting baby

 We know all you want to do is lift that adorable baby out of the bassinet, but you’re going to have to ask for help.
 It could be painful or difficult shortly after surgery.
-This is normal, and pain medication, as well as a hand from dad, will help.
+This is normal, and pain medication, as well as a hand from your partner, will help.
 “Lifting a baby out of the bassinet may be a challenge, but sitting and holding a baby in a chair and nursing isn’t,” says Samantha Feder, MD, director of Ambulatory Obstetrics and Gynecology at St. Luke’s-Roosevelt Hospital Center in New York City.
-So go ahead and breastfeed your baby, but ask for assistance from the nurses or your partner.
+So go ahead and breastfeed baby, but ask for assistance from the nurses or your partner.

 Just say yes to the pain meds